 Both minted and cast silver bars are produced by the leading manufacturers and the former includes divisible bars that can be broken up into many smaller individual segments.
 PAMP Suisse and Valcambi Suisse compete in the divisible silver bar niche with their Multigram and CombiBars.
 Whereas most silver bars don't display any artistic designs, there are some exceptions to this.
 PAMP Suisse for example mints silver bars with many different designs (Lady Fortuna, Chinese Lunar zodiac animals etc.).

 The premiums you pay when buying silver bullion bars are of course much lower than when buying silver coins.
-That's why the big investors usually buy silver bars instead of coins.
+That's why institutional investors such as banks usually buy silver bars instead of coins.
 The 99.9% pure silver bars are much easier and cheaper to produce.
-On the other hand, silver coins offer a collectability value which compensates for the higher premiums to some degree.
+On the other hand, silver coins offer a collectibility value which compensates for the higher premiums to some degree.
 The silver purity and weight of all silver bars is guaranteed by the mint.
 Measures such as unique verifiable serial numbers, tamper-proof packaging, included assay cards, micro-engraving that is only visible with a special decoder lens etc. provide additional security to investors.

 So when trying to buy as much silver as possible for the lowest possible price, buying silver bars will generally be more cost-efficient than buying coins.
 This page gives you a short overview of the silver bullion bar products that are manufactured by the four leading private minting institutions PAMP Suisse, Valcambi Suisse, Credit Suisse and Sunshine Minting.
 Click the links to buy differently-sized silver bars of these producers from respected dealers online, compare current prices or just simply find out more information.

 The PAMP Suisse Silver Bar page gives more information about the silver bars that PAMP Suisse produces and allows you to compare current prices.

 The Valcambi Suisse Silver Bar page gives more information about the silver bars that Valcambi Suisse produces and allows you to compare current prices.

 The Sunshine Minting Silver Bar page gives more information about the silver bars that the Sunshine Mint produces and allows you to compare current prices.